LCAS/spqrel_tools/README.md

             spqrel_tools/ (submodule via git clone https://github.com/lcas/spqrel_tools.git)
         ```
 1. go to `cd worktree/spqrel_tools`
-1. edit the local config file [`setup-local.bash`](./setup-local.bash) so that cour SDKs are being found and your top-level SPQReL root is being set (_note_: This file is in `gitignore`, so you will never commit the changes to this file, they are just for you local installation)
+1. edit the local config file [`setup-local.bash`](./setup-local.bash) so that cour SDKs are being found and your top-level SPQReL root is being set (_note_: Make sure you don't commit you local changes. run `git update-index --skip-worktree setup-local.bash` once to avoid it being accidentally committed.
+It's your own configuration that goes in here only.)
 1. If you are going to develop in any of the submodules (most likely in `spqrel_tools/`), you will notice that the git head is detached (don't worry if you don't know what I'm talking about).
 Simply check out the branch you want to work on (usually `git checkout master`) and you are good to go.

 # Compile and Start